danubeit/toggl-productivity-pack/readme.md

 Enhancements
 ------------

- * Select All / None links in person, project and tag filter.
+ * Select All / None links in person, project and tag report filters.

 Installation
 ------------